Protect forest now

 Moss mats

-The moss mats grow very slowly and show that the tree is already tree is already very old.
-They provide a habitat for many microorganisms and plants such as the licorice fern. licorice fern.
-The temperate rainforest has over 600 species of species of moss, which are also used by the First Nations to used by the First Nations to treat wounds (haemostatic effect) and as used as pillows.
+The moss mats grow very slowly and indicate that the tree is already very old.
+They provide habitat for many small organisms and plants, such as the licorice fern.
+The temperate rainforest is home to over 600 species of mosses, and for many First Nations, moss has various cultural and medicinal uses, for instance to treat wounds (haemostatic effects) and stuff pillows.

-Up to an impressive 20 cm long, it is a predator that likes to feed on other nudibranchs and their eggs. feeds on them.
+Up to an impressive 20 cm long, it is a predator that enjoys feeding on other slugs and their eggs.

-The evening grosbeak is a songbird from the finch family. of the finches.
-Evening grosbeaks usually travel in flocks. on the move.
-They call constantly so as not to lose contact not lose contact with each other.
-When the seeds of the maple seeds are ripe, they are a reliable harvest.
+They are usually found in flocks, constantly calling to maintain contact with each other.
+When the seeds of the maple are ripe, they provide a reliable harvest.

 The edible fruits taste wonderfully of cinnamon and raspberries raspberries, and besides being used as food by the First Nations of the Pacific coast, they are also used as a remedy for coughs, diarrhea and birth pains.